-Buying a home can be a pretty exciting time as you think about moving day, decorating ideas and your future.
+Buying a home can be a pretty exciting time as you think about moving day, decorating ideas, and your future.
 Selling a home can also be exciting as you look forward to that fat check at the end.
-But buying and selling at the same time?
-That’s something you’ll want to handle carefully if it’s to go off without a hitch.
-Selling your current home to raise funds for the next one is pretty common in real estate transactions, but the stakes are high.
+But are you buying and selling at the same time?
+That’s something you’ll want to handle it carefully if it’s to go off without a hitch.
+Selling your current home to raise funds for the next one is a standard transaction, but the stakes are high.
 If the buyer backs out, you’ll be left with no cash to fund the home purchase.
 If you so sell, but the home purchase falls through, then you’ll be left homeless.

-1. Waiting too long to prep your home for selling
+Waiting too long to prep your home for sellingWaiting too long to prep your home for selling

-2. Not having a backup plan
+Not having a backup planNot having a backup plan

 A real estate transaction has a lot of moving parts, and when you double the size of the transaction, then the chances of something going wrong goes up.
 Scheduling for a closing day that will suit you (for both transactions) will be especially difficult.
-Have a backup plan ready to go if can’t buy and sell at the same time.
+Have a backup plan ready to go if you can’t buy and sell at the same time.
 An emergency fund will provide the cash needed for a short hotel stay, but you may also have to look into a short-term rental.
 Your guiding principle through all this should be “Hope for the best but expect the worst.”

-3. Buying too big
+Buying too bigBuying too big

 Not having a large enough cushionNot having a large enough cushion

 The real estate market can be very volatile.
-Even a safe haven like New York isn’t without sudden price drops and times in the year when the market goes cold.
+Even a haven like New York isn’t without sudden price drops and times in the year when the market goes cold.
 You need to sell your current home for a minimum amount to pay for your next one.
 But ask yourself, can you still do that if the market softens and you have to revise your asking price by say $20,000?
 If not, then you can wish goodbye to your down payment.
-Give yourself a little cushion on what you need to sell for to pay for a new home.
-If you need all the money you’ll make from the sale to complete the purchase then it’s better to assume you’ll get less than expected.
+Give yourself a little cushion on what you need to sell to pay for a new home.
+If you need all the money you’ll make from the sale to complete the purchase; then it’s better to assume you’ll get less than expected.

 Agreeing to too much to get the deal doneAgreeing to too much to get the deal done

-With handling two different transactions at once, you’ll be under a lot of pressure during negotiations.
+By handling two different transactions at once, you’ll be under a lot of pressure during negotiations.
 Those you’re dealing with may be aware of your situation and could be using that to make extra demands.
 Don’t cave in just because you want to get the deal done.
 Make sure you’re okay with what you agree to and that you’re not being taken advantage of.
 If you need time to think something over, then tell them.
 Yes, this will delay the closing, but that’s better than an expensive financial mistake.

 Using two different real estate agentsUsing two different real estate agents

 Things are already messy enough with handling two transactions at once, don’t make it messier by having two real estate agents.
 Instead, have one agent who can coordinate both for you.
 You’ve got a far better chance of closing on both simultaneously this way.
-The only exception to this would be if you’re moving between states.
-If an agent you like works exclusively with either buyers or sellers, not both, then ask for a recommendation within their own brokerage.
+The only exception to this will be if you’re moving between states.
+If an agent you like works exclusively with either buyers or sellers, not both, then ask for a recommendation within their brokerage.
 You can still keep things smooth if both transactions are under the same roof.